gwleuverink/clickup-time-tracker/README.md

 ## Installation
 You can download the latest release for your platform of choice from the [releases page](https://github.com/gwleuverink/clickup-time-tracker/releases)

-This app is not signed & notarized for MacOS.
-This means you will get a notification that you can't open untrusted apps.

-You can circumvent this by holding `option` and right click the app, then click `open`.
-After doing this once you can open the app normally.

 ### Setup credentials
 When starting the app for the first time you are asked to fill in some credentials.
 You'll need these two: